One hour is all you need in your day to do something that’s going to make you feel amazing.

 Competing priorities of work, a house to run, a wedding to plan, and a baby and a family to care for (like many busy working parents) means your own health often comes last.

-But doing this 12-week online transformation has completely changed this mindset.
+But doing this 12-week body transformation has completely changed this mindset.

 It has shown me that even eking out as little as 45 minutes a day to invest in your health and wellbeing really does pay dividends in your everyday life.